supercharge/docs/deployment.md

 ## Introduction
 At some point you want to deploy your Supercharge application to production.
-When “going live”, you want to serve your application as best as possible to your audience .
+When “going live” you want to serve your application as best as possible to your audience.
+This documentation page will point you to different deployment ideas.

-## Deployment Checklist
-Precisely, serving this documentation as fast as possible in “always on” manner is important.
-Therefore, we collected a list of deployment tips.
-Use this checklist as a reference when deploying your app to the public:

-**Application**
-- ensure `NODE_ENV=production`
-- enable error logging or use an error tracking service (e.g. [Sentry](https://sentry.io))
-- use an LTS or stable Node.js release
-- check if your server has sufficient resources
-- ensure you’re not using `JSON.parse()` for large data (large is `1 MB` or more)

-**Performance**
-- use a process manager to run your application (e.g. [PM2](http://pm2.keymetrics.io/))
-- remove unused dependencies from your `package.json`
-- minify static assets: CSS and JavaScript
-- minify your images (e.g. [tinypng.com](https://tinypng.com))

-**Security**
-- use SSL
-- all tests pass
-- the `.env` file is not checked-in to your source control
-- no sensitve data (API keys, passwords) in the configuration files
-- check your depencencies for securiy concerns with `npm audit`
-- enable rate limiting whenever possible
-- run your application as a non-root user

 ## Asset Pipeline
 At this point, Supercharge doesn’t ship with an pipeline to minify your client-side CSS and JS assets.
-You’re free to choose your favorite build tool to create your custom setup.
+Please choose your favorite build tool and create your custom setup.

 ## Zero-Downtime Deployments